jucazyn/jucazyn.github.io/_pages/physics-track.md

 &nbsp;

-The rest are the physics-related courses I took during my math journey.
+The rest are the ones I took during my mathematical journey.

 ## 2023/1
 - **Analytical Mechanics** taught by Prof. José C. Brunelli